wintercompchem/awscloud/documentation/intro_to_terraform.md

 Similarly, create three `.genchem.tfvars` files, and a 'genchem' workspace at the appointed time:

 >Note: The naming convention of the `.tfvars` files does not need to match the name of the workspace, but you may find the paradigm convenient.
+>
+>WARNING!
+The student usernames need to be unique across workspaces!

 ```
 terraform workspace new genchem